hatem20/You-Dont-Know-JS/scope-closures/ch1.md

 // Suzy
 ```

-Other than declarations, all occurrences of variables/identifiers in a program serve in one of two "roles": either they're the *target* of an assignment or they're the *source* of a value.
+variables in a program serve in one of two "roles":
+1. Either they're the *target* of an assignment.
+2. Or they're the *source* of a value.

+- In CS "LHS" is *target* and "RHS" is the *source* eg: x=5; x is a target assignment
-(When I first learned compiler theory while earning my computer science degree, we were taught the terms "LHS" (aka, *target*) and "RHS" (aka, *source*) for these roles, respectively.
-As you might guess from the "L" and the "R", the acronyms mean "Left-Hand Side" and "Right-Hand Side", as in left and right sides of an `=` assignment operator.
-However, assignment targets and sources don't always literally appear on the left or right of an `=`, so it's probably clearer to think in terms of *target* / *source* rather than *left* / *right*.)
+- However, assignment targets and sources don't always literally appear on the left or right of an `=`, so it's probably clearer to think in terms of *target* / *source* rather than *left* / *right*.)

 How do you know if a variable is a *target*?
 Check if there is a value that is being assigned to it; if so, it's a *target*.
 If not, then the variable is a *source*.

-For the JS engine to properly handle a program's variables, it must first label each occurrence of a variable as *target* or *source*.
-We'll dig in now to how each role is determined.
+For the JS engine to properly handle a program's variables,
+- it must first label each occurrence of a variable as *target* or *source*.

 ### Targets

 What makes a variable a *target*?
 Consider:

+there are 5 target references

 ```js
 students = [ // ..
 ```

-This statement is clearly an assignment operation; remember, the `var students` part is handled entirely as a declaration at compile time, and is thus irrelevant during execution; we left it out for clarity and focus.
+Remember, the `var students` part is handled entirely as a declaration at compile time, and is thus irrelevant during execution; we left it out for clarity and focus.
 Same with the `nextStudent = getStudentName(73)` statement.

 But there are three other *target* assignment operations in the code that are perhaps less obvious.
 One of them: